Club Q owner: Shooting comes amid a new 'type of hate'

 Grzecka said Club Q opened after the only other gay bar in Colorado Springs at that time shuttered.
 He described that era as an evolution of gay bars.
 Decades ago, dingy, hole-in-the-wall gay venues were meant largely for finding a hookup or date, said Grzecka.
 But he said once the internet offered anonymous ways to find love online, the bars transitioned into well lit, clean non-smoking spaces to hang out with friends.
 Club Q was at the vanguard of that transition.

-In the aftermath of the shooting, with that community centre having been torn away, Grzecka and other community leaders said they are channelling grief and anger into reconstituting the support structure that only Club Q had offered.
+In the aftermath of the shooting, with the community centre that was Club Q torn away, Grzecka and other community leaders said they are channelling grief and anger into reconstituting the support structure that only that venue had offered.

 "When that system goes away, you realize how much more the bar was really providing," said Justin Burn, an organizer with Pikes Peak Pride.
 "Those that may or may not have been a part of the Club Q family, where do they go?"